 Recovery after Arm Lift (Brachioplasty) Surgery

-The recovery period after an upper arm lift surgery or brachioplasty is often associated with minor discomfort and little to no pain.
-Take the analgesic medication to alleviate the pain and discomfort and wear compression garments for faster healing process.
+The recovery period after an upper arm lift (brachioplasty) surgery is often associated with some discomfort and pain.
+Dr Hunt may instruct you to take analgesic medication to alleviate the pain and discomfort and wear compression garments.

 - Avoid smoking and drinking alcohol for at least two weeks

 - Avoid ample arms movements